jandestrada/python_gas_tutorial/tute-gas.md

                 if distance<(ball_list[i].radius+ball_list[j].radius):
                     print 'collision', distance

-Now when you run the program, ’collision’ should be written once for each collision.
+Now when you run the program, "collision" should be written once for each collision.

 ### Exchanging momentum: more vector calculations